What kind of Motorcycle is allowed?

 When can I cancel my registration and get a refund?

-You will have until 14 days before the event, to obtain a full refund for the registration, for any reason (except Circuit of The Americas.
-No refunds or credits for COTA).
+You will have until 30 days before the event to obtain a full refund for the registration, for any reason.
 Request for refund must be submitted via email to firstname.lastname@example.org.
 Details of transaction (Date, Payer Name, Order #, Event Date) must be provided in the email.
 Refunds will be issued directly to credit card source which was used to register for the event.

-Once the event is less than 14 days away, refunds will not be provided.
+From 15 -30 days, a credit to your account for a future event will be provided.
+Once the event is less than 15 days away, refunds or credits will not be provided.

 Can I reschedule my event date?

-Events less than 10 days away are not subject to reschedules.
-Rider is responsible for ensuring to attend the event, in accordance to our weather riding policy.
+Events less than 15 days away are not subject to reschedules.
+Rider is responsible for ensuring to attend the event, in accordance to our policies.

 What is corner working?